-- Complete a data breach report form (which can be obtained from the school office); - Email the completed form to Mrs Latham.
+- Lomplete a data breach report form (which can be obtained from the school office); - Email the completed form to school business manager or head teacher in their absence.

 Where appropriate, you should liaise with your line manager about completion of the data report form.
 Breach reporting is encouraged throughout the School and staff are expected to seek advice if they are unsure as to whether the breach should be reported and/or could result in a risk to the rights and freedom of individuals.
-They can seek advice from their line manager, Mrs Latham or the DPO.
+They can seek advice from their line manager, school business manager or head teacher or the DPO.
 Once reported, you should not take any further action in relation to the breach.
 In particular you must not notify any affected individuals or regulators or investigate further.
 Mrs Latham will acknowledge receipt of the data breach report form and take appropriate steps to deal with the report in collaboration with the DPO.